fabianpage/bottom_navy_bar/README.md

+This is a fork from https://github.com/pedromassango/bottom_navy_bar.
+The difference is that it allows more than 5 tabs in the bottom navigation bar.

 # BottomNavyBar

 A beautiful and animated bottom navigation.
 The navigation bar use your current theme, but you are free to customize it.